 Ida Tarbell: The Woman Who Took On Standard Oil

-In 1890, Tarbell moved to Paris.
+In the early 1890s, Tarbell moved to Paris.
 She had written a series of articles about women of the French Revolution and she went to France to research a projected biography of one of those women, Madame Marie-Jeanne Roland.
 She supported herself by writing articles about Parisian life for Scribner’s Magazine and other American publications, including several owned by Samuel McClure.

 Tarbell Exposes The Standard Oil Company

-Tarbell never wrote the biography of Roland but she did write biographies of Napoleon Bonaparte and Abraham Lincoln—published shortly after her return to the United States in 1894.
-She also accepted an offer from McClure to work for his new venture, McClure’s Magazine, where she undertook her most famous work, her expose of John D. Rockefeller’s Standard Oil Company.
+In addition to her biography of Roland, Tarbell also wrote biographies of Napoleon Bonaparte and Abraham Lincoln—published in the decades after her return to the United States in 1894.
+She also accepted an offer from McClure to work for his new venture, McClure’s Magazine, where she undertook her most famous work—her expose of John D. Rockefeller’s Standard Oil Company.
 Her study of Rockefeller’s practices as he built Standard Oil into one of the world’s largest business monopolies took many years to complete.
 McClure’s Magazine published it in 19 installments.

 Her work was a sensation and the installments became a two-volume book entitled, The History of the Standard Oil Company, published in 1904.
 Tarbell meticulously documented the aggressive techniques Standard Oil employed to outmaneuver and, where necessary, roll over whoever got in its way.
 A short while later, President Theodore Roosevelt used the phrase “muckraker” (from John Bunyan’s The Pilgrim’s Progress) in a speech in reference to Tarbell, Upton Sinclair, Lincoln Steffens, and other journalists writing critically about the tremendous power of big business.
 Tarbell actually objected to the term, for she felt it belittled work she believed to be of historical importance.